 Here are some pictures of how my version of the electronic carcassonne scoring board looks like:

 The idea for a web app came naturally since the electronic counter was too cumbersome to carry around.
 I wanted to see what “the cool kids use” these days in web development so I went to try Yeoman with Angular generator.

-Below is the image of the application on iPhone and you you can see how it looks like on your device by visitng the link: http://carcassonne-scoring-board.com
+Below is the image of the application on iPhone and you can see how it looks like on your device by visiting the link: http://carcassonne-scoring-board.com.

 First you have to clone it with git, and then run npm install and bower install in the cloned folder for all the dependencies to install themselves: